Victor (magister equitum): Career under Valens

 With the death of Jovian, Valentinian I was elected as the new emperor, and eventually Victor was assigned to the eastern court of Valentinian's brother and co-emperor Valens.
 In AD 366/7, Valens sent him to question the Goths who had supported the rebellion of the usurper Procopius, while at the same time assess the accuracy of reports of their restlessness and their war readiness.
 In AD 369, he was sent together with Arintheus to negotiate a peace with the Goths to end Valens’ first Gothic War.
 That same year, Valens rewarded Victor for his services by appointing him consul alongside Valens' three-year-old son, Valentinianus Galates.

 In AD 377, Victor was dispatched to Persia by Valens to negotiate with the Sassanids over the disputed territory of Armenia.
 These discussions were abruptly called off when Victor was recalled as a result of the outbreak of the new Gothic War, and the Gothic incursions into Thrace.
 Joining Valens, he advised the emperor to wait for reinforcements from his imperial colleague, Gratian, before proceeding to the Battle of Adrianople, but his advice was ignored.
 During the battle, he attempted unsuccessfully to rescue Valens, who died on the battlefield.
 Victor, however, did manage to withdraw his troops intact, and after the battle he crossed from Macedonia to Pannonia, to bring news of the defeat to the emperor Gratian.

 By AD 380/1 Victor had retired from public life and was residing at Constantinople, where he owned a property in the suburb of Psamathea, and he was still alive in AD 382/3.

 Victor was a staunch supporter of Catholicism, and reputedly confronted the Arian emperor Valens prior to his campaign at Adrianople, declaring that the emperor was incurring God's wrath by his persecution of Catholics.
-He probably interceded on behalf of Basil of Caesarea, whom Valens had prepared orders to banish, but in the end never issued them.
+He probably interceded on behalf of Basil of Caesarea, whom Valens had prepared orders to banish, but in the end had never issued.
 Victor was also instrumental in limiting Valens' push to bring the province of Cappadocia into the Arian fold.

 Victor was married to Chasidat or Khasidat, the daughter of the Arab Queen Mavia of the Arab Tanukh.
 He was also an acquaintance of the rhetorician Libanius.